icytin/RequestHandler/README.md

 ********
-_Feel free to make this plugin better._
+_Please help to make this plugin better._